 There are eateries both in and near Petworth for the hungry, whether you want Indian takeaway, pub lunches, coffee shops or a tea room.
 Top recommendations would have to be Noah’s Ark Inn in Lurgashall, Amberley Castle, Goodwood Hotel and E. Street Bar and Grill in Petworth.

-For shopping in Petworth, you have a Co-Op for essentials and an excellent deli in the form of The Hungry Guest.
+If you’re moving to Petworth, you’ll want to know about the local shopping and in Petworth you have a Co-Op for essentials and an excellent deli in the form of The Hungry Guest.
 For larger supermarkets such as Tesco and Sainsbury’s head to nearby Pulborough.
 You also have a first-rate wine store in Petworth, and a large number of independent boutiques, for antiques, crafts, fashion and interiors as well as a well-established firm of solicitors, a dentist and a vet.

 The South Downs are within sight and they offer mile upon mile of walking, hiking, running, cycling, and wide-open spaces!
-Arundel Castle is another beautiful local town or just check out our 10 Reasons to Visit Petworth.
+Arundel Castle is another beautiful local town.
 And if you need a place to stay while house hunting, here are 5 local suggestions: Places to Stay in Petworth.